szermatt/mistty/docs/source/usage.rst

 :kbd:`M-x configure-option tramp-default-method` or on a per-host basis using :kbd:`M-x configure-option tramp-default-method-alist`.

-.. index:: pair: variable; mistty-allow-tramp-path
+If you need to configure more than just the method, you can map host names to the TRAMP path MisTTY should generate for dirtrack using :kbd:`M-x configure-option mistty-host-to-tramp-path-alist`.

-If TRAMP is causing you trouble and you don't want MisTTY to generate paths with the default method, unset the option :kbd:`M-x configure-option mistty-allow-tramp-paths`.
+If TRAMP is causing you too much trouble and you don't want MisTTY to generate paths with the default method, unset the option :kbd:`M-x configure-option mistty-allow-tramp-paths`.

 Fancy prompts